JayBrown/Xipper/README.md

 ## Caveats
 * I haven't upgraded to **macOS Sierra** yet, so I have no idea how the system will react to xip archives signed with self-issued/self-signed IPSCs, i.e. 3rd-party certificates not issued by Apple; therefore the import & trust options (see also below)… for what it's worth.
 * The xip program needs to connect to Apple's trusted timestamping server, so if your Mac is offline, Xipper will run with the option `--timestamp=none`
-* Please note that the username you chose for your macOS will be embedded in the xip archive's xml header as well, not only your IPSC; so if you want to keep your local username private, you should create a DMG and `codesign` it with a CSC; my own workflow **[DiMaGo](https://github.com/JayBrown/DiMaGo)** will also do that for you.
+* Please note that the username you chose for your macOS will be embedded in the xip archive's xml header as well, not only your IPSC; so if you want to keep your local username private, you should create a DMG and `codesign` it with a CSC; my own workflow **[DiMaGo](https://github.com/JayBrown/DiMaGo)** will eventually do that for you.
 * Also note that `xip` creates archives with a silent obligatory `--keepParent` option, so if your source is a single file, e.g. a text document or a binary, the contents of your xip archive will reveal the name of file's original parent directory, if you don't put your target file(s) into a dedicated new folder before xipping.
 (This does not apply if you are xipping bundles.)
 * Xipper searches for `eap` in your keychains instead of `pkgSign`; explanation: maybe this will change in **macOS Sierra**, but in OS X 10.11.6 Apple's `security` program still does not include an option to search for IPSCs with the `security find-identity -p policy` command.
 I assume that the correct option would be `-p pkgSign`, but currently this is only available for `add-trusted-cert` and `verify-cert`.
 Therefore Xipper will search with the option `-p eap` instead.
 This might return more than your actual IPSCs, but it does show you all the valid identities in your keychains you can use to sign a xip archive; these would also include your Apple ID certificate, the one that begins with `com.apple.idms.appleid.prd`.

 ## Installation & Usage
 * [Download the latest DMG](https://github.com/JayBrown/Xipper/releases) and open
-* Delete/remove any earlier version of `Xipper.workflow` or `xipper.sh` from your system
+* Delete/remove any copies of the now deprecated single-file version `Xipper.workflow` or `xipper.sh` from your system

 ### Workflows
 * Double-click on the workflow files to install